BabylonJS/Documentation/content/guidedLearning/workshop/roof.md

 In this case the **rise**, or roof height, is the same for all sections of the roof.

 The **footprint** for the house defines the inner walls of the house, from which the data for the outer walls is calculated.
-A roof overhangs the the outer walls.
+A roof overhangs the outer walls.
 The footprint of the roof, or **roofprint**, defines the corners of this overhang.
 In _Fig 1_ the black area shows the thickness, or **ply** of the house walls and the red the **overhang** of the roofprint.

 ![overhang](/img/samples/roof1.jpg)
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Fig 1